barrientosalvarez/java_backend_2023-1/README.md

-# Laboratory assignments from the backend web development class.
+# Laboratory assignments from the Backend Web Development class.
 This repository contains the lab assignments of the backend web development class.
 Each branch corresponds to a specific practice.

 For example, branch "p1" corresponds to assignment 1 and so on.